Back

 Introduction

-All disputes between you and College Board will be resolved through binding arbitration in accordance with Section 9 of this Agreement.
+All disputes between you and College Board must be resolved in accordance with Section 9 of this Agreement.
 You understand that by agreeing to arbitration, you are waiving your right to resolve disputes in a court of law by a judge or jury except as otherwise set forth in this Agreement.

 Contents: